syegulalp/Akilang/language.md

 Function definitions need to have:

-* a name that does not shadow any existing name or keyword (except for functions with varying type signatures, where the same name can be reused)
+* a name that does not shadow any existing name or keyword (except for functions with varying type signatures, where the same name can be reused, or where a bare prototype is redefined with the same type signature and an actual function body)
 * zero or more explicitly-typed arguments
 * a return type
 * and a function body.